HACCP Audit Preparation: What Every Business Needs to Know

 Your staff plays an important role in meeting HACCP standards.

-With this in mind, you must provide extensive training for all employees involved in food production, handling, or management processes.
+With this in mind, you should provide extensive training for all employees involved in food production, handling, or management processes.

-This training keeps everyone up-to-date on HACCP principles and the latest food safety practices.
+Employee training keeps your staff up to date on HACCP principles and the latest food safety practices.
 It also helps your staff members know what’s expected of them during an audit.
 This increases the chances of passing the audit.

 Documentation is another important part of the HACCP audit process.

-External auditors will review your records to ensure that your food safety plan is being followed consistently.
+External auditors will review your records to make sure that your food safety plan is being followed consistently.

-You must make sure all documentation—such as monitoring logs, corrective actions, and verification reports—is up-to-date and easily accessible.
+Make sure all HACCP documentation, such as monitoring logs, corrective actions, and verification reports, is up to date and easily accessible.

 Organizing your documentation in advance also saves time and reduces stress during the audit.
-Have everything labeled and filed in a way that makes sense, so you can quickly provide auditors with the information they need.
+Have everything labeled and filed in a way that makes sense, so you can quickly provide regulatory agencies with the information they need.

 One of the best ways to prepare for an official HACCP audit is to run a mock audit.